lupyuen/visual-embedded-rust/README.md

                          sensor_type: sensor_type_t, poll_time: u32) ...
 ```

 The inferred types are stored in [`infer.json`](https://github.com/lupyuen/stm32bluepill-mynewt-sensor/blob/rust-nbiot/infer.json).
-The enables the types inferred in one function to be inferred for other functions...
+The enables the `infer_type` macro to infer new types based on types already inferred for other functions...

 ```json
     "start_sensor_listener": [